elbiop/chemeq/README.txt

           is_balanced
                Boolean (True or False)
           reactants
-               pandas.DtataFrame where each row represents one
-	       of the reactant compounds, Their elements and molecular weight.
+               pandas.DtataFrame where each row represents one of the reactant compounds, Their elements and molecular weights.
           products
-               pandas.DtataFrame where each row represents one
-	       of the product compounds.
-Their elements and molecular weight.
+               pandas.DtataFrame where each row represents one of the product compounds.
+Their elements and molecular weights.
       Method
       ------
           balance()